 There are plenty of safeguards you can add too.
 You can, for example, make sure that your phone is always within reach.
 You can use a fitness band and other gadgets to help maintain access to your phone.
 You can also go a step further and easily install a medical alert system at home.
 Companies like GetSafe offer medical alert systems designed specifically for this.

 Check with Your Doctor

 Before rushing into a strict exercise regime, you also want to get in touch with your doctor.
+For example, if you just completed treatment for concussion in sports, you have to be extra certain that you can return to heavier activities before trying even the mildest exercises.
 You have to be extra certain that you can return to heavier activities before trying even the mildest exercises.
 As with all medical conditions, you can never be too careful when it comes to exercising after a serious injury or illness.

 Checking with your doctor has another benefit: you can determine the right exercises and activities to try as you ease into regularly exercising again.
 This minimizes the risk of injuring yourself again.
 Besides, you will enjoy the process of going back to regular workouts when the exercises you try are suitable for you based on your injuries.

 We’ve discussed how returning to regular exercise is a challenge.
 Aside from preparing your environment and consulting with your doctor, you also want to prepare yourself mentally.
 With the doctor’s recommendations in mind, you need to feel comfortable with the challenges that come with exercising again.